BASS Social Anthropology and Philosophy / Overview

 - Explore societies and cultures across the globe in comparable perspective.

-- Combine your studies with paid and relevant work experience, such as 6-8 weeks working with a local or national organisation.
+- Combine study with paid and relevant work experience such as 6 to 8 weeks working with a local or national organisation.

 Policy on additional costs